Utah's governor, in impassioned remarks, urges Americans to find 'off-ramp' from political violence

 Cox was openly critical of Trump and did not support him until after the president survived an assassination attempt in Butler, Pennsylvania, last year.
 The governor wrote then-candidate Trump a letter expressing admiration for his defiant response to being struck by a bullet.

-In that letter, Cox told Trump he believed “God had a hand in saving you” and that “miracle” gave him the opportunity to unify the country.
+In that letter, Cox told Trump he believed “God had a hand in saving you” and that “miracle” gave him an opportunity to unify the country.

 “We need to turn down the temperature and find ways to come together again before it's too late,” Cox wrote.